exis9/VisiOS-API/README.md

 As of the version 1.1.3, VisiOS will be introducing the VisiAPI.

-(Sorry, I've been writing this doc and it's still a manifest.
+(Sorry, I've been writing this doc and it's still a draft.
 Not ready yet! ^^)

 ## fetch
 Fetch from the target URL